 I’ve looked all over the internet, and I cannot find anything even close to this program.
 I could find only one other program that is currently actively supported.
 But, it’s more rudimentary and geared towards merely documenting a gun collection.
 The 2AFDB goes much farther than just documenting what you have.
 It also tracks how you USE what you have.
 Think of it as a shooter’s log book.
 Scuba divers, pilots, and other hobbyists keep log books of their activities.
 I’m still a novice user of this program, and this review just scratches the surface of the depth of this program.
 There is a LOT of depth and many features – too numerous to describe in this already long review.

 So, a casual shooter and hobbyist who may use only the basic features will find it very useful.
 And, it would also serve a serious enthusiast and collector very well.
 In any case, I feel this app enhances the experience of a firearms owner.
 It extends the shooting experience by documenting range trips for future reference.
 I actually enjoy logging my range sessions in the program.
 You can search targets, filtering them by shooter, caliber, score, or gun and track your progress.
 Or you can easily find targets to share with others on social media.
 Lots of possibilities!

 Visit the Second Amendment Firearms Database website and check it out!
+Don’t forget to save 20% by using “DentalWarrior” in the coupon code box at checkout!
 The more I use it, the more I like it!